 - Use an ice pack wrapped in a towel.

-- You should allow for at least one hour between ice packs.
+- Allow at least 1 hour between ice packs.

-If you find that icing makes the arthritis worse, you can consult your doctor for other recommendations.
+If you find that icing makes the arthritis worse, ask doctor for other recommendations.

 Pain that lasts more than a few hours after exercise can indicate that you’re pushing too hard.
 Take it easier next time while you work up to a more strenuous workout.

-The bottom line is that movement is good for you.
-Choose exercises that are easy on the joints.
+Movement is good for your body, but you’ll want to choose exercises that are easy on the joints.
 Most importantly, choose activities you enjoy, so you’re more likely to stick with them.

 If you have moderate to severe joint pain while exercising, stop immediately.
 This could be a sign of inflammation in the joint, which can cause joint damage.

-If you’re experiencing persistent moderate pain that doesn’t subside 24 hours after showing up and home treatment, consult your doctor to make sure there’s no joint damage.
+If you’re experiencing persistent moderate pain that doesn’t go away 24 hours after showing up and home treatment, consult your doctor to make sure there’s no joint damage.